Sales cycle management practices

 2. Align your sales and marketing teams

-However, this is easier said than done, as the content marketing teams put out is typically made to cater to a large audience.
-As a result, the leads they generate from it aren’t yet qualified.
+As a result, the leads they generate from it remain unqualified.
 Because of this, sales reps end up ignoring more than half of marketing-generated leads.

-• Aligning on your target audience: Start looking through your customer database for users, champions, and decision-makers to find common denominators (company size, industry, roles, etc.) You can also reverse engineer this information by combing through industry analyst reports or competitor press releases.
+• Aligning on your target audience: Review your customer database to identify patterns in company size, industry, and roles among users, champions, and decision-makers.
+You can also reverse engineer this information by combing through industry analyst reports or competitor press releases.

-• Creating a customer journey map: To create an effective journey map, start with the end goal in mind.
+• Creating a customer journey map: Define your goal first: create a unified customer experience and break down silos.
 In this case, your goal would be to create a unified customer experience and break down silos within your organization.
 Then, map out the customer journey and account for the pain points, rationale, and emotion behind each B2B purchase to create an accurate portrayal of their experience.
 Lastly, identify which part of the customer journey you can improve and set KPIs so everyone can identify which changes to prioritize.

-• Putting in a joint effort: The buying journey is no longer linear, so both marketing and sales teams need to be involved in all parts of the buyer journey to execute and close deals.
+• Putting in a joint effort: Buyers move non-linearly across multiple stakeholders.
+Both teams need to coordinate across the entire journey to close deals.
 For instance, sales teams can be more proactive in the awareness stage by sharing content that the marketing team creates to build expertise and authenticity.
 And marketing teams can improve their efforts in the close stage by creating targeted content that resonates with specific teams to close the deal quickly.

 3. Follow up with sales leads

-This happens because most sales reps don’t know how to follow up with prospects without coming off as careless or rushed, leading to setbacks or delays in the sales cycle.
+This happens because most sales reps struggle to follow up with prospects in ways that appear thoughtful and timely, leading to setbacks or delays in the sales cycle.

-• Show genuine interest: Did your prospect just put out a new LinkedIn article?
-Tell them what you thought about it, why you found it great, and add your two cents.
+• Show genuine interest: Did your prospect publish a LinkedIn article?
+Share your perspective on it and add relevant insights.
 If it makes sense, repost the article to your own network.
 This will make it easier to initiate conversations and follow up with your prospect.

 • Reach out with value: Your prospect’s inbox is filled with emails and messages from salespeople trying to sell to them.
 So, it’s counterproductive to badger your prospects with “status update” requests.
 Instead, go through their LinkedIn profile and company page to check out if they’re soliciting advice or looking for information on a certain issue or topic.
 Then, use this information to guide your outreach.